 Those positions, such as engineering and project management, brought with them a demand for higher educated and more experienced employees, which narrowed the pool of possible candidates.
 That shrinking supply of human capital brought with it much higher salaries.

 For an extreme example of just how high expatriate salaries have grown when there is serious demand and minimal supply, one only has to look at the construction sector.
-Those working in senior construction and development positions can earn up to and even over Dh60,000 a month, which is a salary that would almost have been impossible for an expat in Dubai to earn two decades ago.
+Those working in senior construction and development positions can earn up to and even over Dh60,000 a month, which is a salary that would almost have been impossible for an expat and Shopify expert from UAE to earn two decades ago.

 The major rise in demand and salary for senior and skilled expats has not eliminated the lower wage positions however.
 There are still many expats working in the unskilled labor market earning wages around the Dh5,000 mark with day laborers sometimes earning as low as Dh1,000 a month.
-More Dubai business news here
+The new system will also cause that the wages will be calculated in gold as it has a more stable value than the dirham.
+You can check the current gold rates in one of our recent publications

 It should be noted that a continuation in the upward trend in expat salaries is uncertain.
 As construction in Dubai and the region overall cools, so does the demand for high paid senior construction and development positions.